 Army Reserve officer training is available through cross-registration for course work at St. Bonaventure University near Olean.
-The academic courses are complemented with practical field experiences designed to enhance self-confidence, discipline, initiative, and responsibility.
+The academic courses are complemented with practical field experiences designed to enhance self-confidence, discipline, initiative and responsibility.
 Houghton students in the program have done well in competition for scholarships, which cover full tuition and books, plus a modest living allowance.
 Up to eight hours of graduation credit may be earned through cross-registration in this program.
-For further information, contact the Academic Records Office.
+The academic records office has further information.